 Tylenol with Codeine Side Effects

-Note: This document contains side effect information about acetaminophen / codeine.
-Some of the dosage forms listed on this page may not apply to the brand name Tylenol with Codeine.
+Note: This page contains side effects data for the generic drug acetaminophen / codeine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tylenol with Codeine.

 For the Consumer